bestia-dev/mem5_game/README.md

 `cargo make` - lists the possible available/public flows/tasks
 `cargo make dev` - builds the development version and runs the server and the browser
 `cargo make release` - builds the release version and runs the server and the browser
-`cargo make audit` - check dependencies
+`cargo make audit` - cargo audit warnings about dependencies
 `cargo make fmt` - format source code
 `cargo make doc` - build the `/target/docs` folder and copy to the `/docs` folder
 `cargo make sshadd` - adds identity to ssh-agent for git and publish operations
-`cargo make gitpush` - push the commits to github
+`cargo make gitpush` - push the commits to github, uses ssh agent
 `cargo make publish` - publish the webfolder to google vm
+`cargo make udeps` - lists unused dependencies
+`cargo make loc` - Lines Of Rust Code with tokei
+`cargo make depver` - list of not latest dependencies

 ## TODO and CHANGELOG